SpicyBagpipes/KJW_ExampleAux/readme.md

 Head into the [main](main) folder and read the readme in there.

-# How best to develop with this example aux.
+# How best to develop with this example aux
 *This is aimed towards newcomers to GitHub.
 This is not the "best" workflow, but is simply the easiest way for newcomers to develop on the platform.*

 Fork this GitHub project (the "Fork" button just above and to the right of the `<> Code` button).
 This will create a fork that you will use to update your aux mod.